Partnering to Prepare Students for College and Careers

 The table below shows the menu of courses that schools can combine to create pathways.

 Get Students — and Your School — Recognition

 The second element of the program is recognition for both students and schools.

-Students who complete the requirements of their chosen pathway earn the AP + PLTW student recognition, a qualification that demonstrates to colleges and employers that the student is ready for advanced course work and interested in careers in this discipline.
+Students who complete the requirements of their chosen pathway earn the AP + PLTW Achievement, a recognition that demonstrates to colleges and employers that the student is ready for advanced course work and interested in careers in this discipline.

-The student recognition will be awarded for the first time in summer 2016.
+The AP+PLTW Student Achievement is awarded once a year in the fall.
 Students can apply for the AP + PLTW student recognition now.